All Episodes

 But no one should question Israel's determination to defend itself against those who seek our destruction.

-See, this is why people have probably what he said here is exactly right.
+See, this is why people have problems.

 It may well represent the policy, but it's not the reality.

-Everybody knows that's paying attention here.
+Everybody knows that's paying attention here what has happened.

-I'm the first president in American history, world history to ever stop the bad guys from getting a nuke.
+I'm the first president in American history, world history, to ever stop the bad guys from getting a nuke.

-I, Barack Hussein, but when the fact of the matter is, in order to get them to sign anything, he had to promise and assure that they will get a nuke down the road.
+I, Barack Hussein, when the fact of the matter is, in order to get them to sign anything, he had to promise and assure that they will get a nuke down the road.

 And yet everybody runs around and applauds the deal.

-First president ever to stop nuclear proliferation, just the exact opposite.
+First president ever to stop nuclear proliferation.

-And this is why people have developed such a distrust and an animus toward politics because it insults people's intelligence.
+And this is why people have developed such a distrust and an animus toward politics, because it insults people's intelligence.

-And it furthermore becomes clear that the ultimate aim of politics for many is personal glory, personal achievement, personal accolades.
+And it furthermore becomes clear that the ultimate aim of politics for many is personal glory, personal achievement, personal accolades, which is fine and dandy, except that's not what politics professes to be about.

 Quick timeout, my friends.